 If I want to reduce RF exposure from a nearby tower or antenna, what can I do?
 Aluminum siding will block most of the RF radiation from coming through walls.
 RF waves travel mainly in straight lines from the source and are blocked by metal, so you actually only need the aluminum siding on the sides of the house facing the tower.
 If aluminum siding is not used, then for interior walls, conductive paint is available which will block RF, or conductive fabrics can be used on walls or for curtains, drapes, or shields (conductive fabrics are usually copper color or gray color and are very flexible and can be sewn like most fabrics).
 Aluminum mosquito screens will block RF and can be used for windows facing a tower.
 Aluminum venetian blinds (with vertical blinds) in front of windows will block some RF.
 In attic areas you could staple chicken-wire mesh to block rays from the tower entering through the roof or ceiling.
 Aluminum foil also blocks RF.
 These all work due to the high frequency of RF; the RF can still go around these shields but is much reduced in strength.
 (But these methods would not block 60 Hz magnetic fields from power lines, measured with an AC gaussmeter).

 Can the RF meter measure TV or radio sets in my home?
-TV and radio sets are receive-only and do not transmit any RF power, so there should not be any RF coming out of a home TV or radio antenna.
+TV and radio sets are receive-only and do not transmit any RF power, so there should not be any RF coming from them or their antenna.
 Two-way radios can be measured if they transmit between 150 MHz to 10,000 MHz frequency.

 Can the RF meter measure Ham Radio antenna transmissions?
 Not most ham radio transmissions, since they are usually below the 150 MHz frequency which is the lowest frequency measured by this meter.